The tattooist of Auschwitz by Heather Morris

-I am not sure if I understand everything, still I know this book is deep and spiritual like his other book Siddhartha.
-I will not compare the books but I contradict those who say that this book represent sadistic approach to Life, totally incorrect ! rather it shows insightful ways to live a meaningful life.
+I am not sure if I understand everything, still, I know this book is deep and spiritual like his other book Siddhartha.
+I will not compare the books but I contradict those who say that this book represents a sadistic approach to Life, totally incorrect! rather it shows insightful ways to live a meaningful life.

 Must read for all the ambitious people who think work will give contentment